guizzettic/SureTakeHome/README.md

 - Decided based on the application a more robust state management solution wasn't necessary as props were not passed down more than one level
 - Decided to use Material UI for it's ease of use/documentation and not having to recreate a lot of functionality

+## Things I'd work on next wtih more time:
+- Simplify/improve styling on DialogBody
+- Implement testing
+- Improve view on mobile devices
+- Improve on form validation UI

 ## How to run:
 - clone repository
 - run npm i